zmalone/chef-web-docs/source/controls-for-compliance/windows/index.md

 After completing this lesson, you'll be able to:

-* write and apply controls, both to a local virtual machine and to a node bootstrapped to your Chef server.
+* write and apply controls, both to a local virtual machine or cloud instance and to a node bootstrapped to your Chef server.
 * verify and resolve audit failures.
 * use Chef Analytics to create alerts that signal when your infrastructure falls out of compliance.